Nonye2K3/chia/Beginners-Guide.md

 - Click create plot to start process

 **When a plot is created.
 There are 2 directories.
 Temp storage and then permanent file.**
-The plot will be created in the temp storage folder- lots of them labled .tmp- over 100 files will be created all labled.tmp-. (example  agjpgoeporig.tmp file).
+Over 100 files will be created all labled.tmp-. (example  agjpgoeporig.tmp file).
 The temp storage will grow to approx size 340 gigs per created plot.
 Once the plot is created, software creates (1) file with 101 gigs with a name and end will say .plot (example agljglhjaw[jufpoierh[wjrgpoeiwh.plot )- the software will transfer it to the permanent file and its size will be 101 gigs.
 This is what will be farmed to earn chia coins.
 Chia software then erases all the temporary files and starts over for next plot.

 **Plotting time**